5 Heartfelt Ideas on What to Write in a Wedding Card for Son and Daughter-in-Law (Updated September, 2025)

 To my beautiful boy and the girl who’s just become my daughter-in-heart: may your marriage be a soft place to land on hard days and the wildest roller-coaster on the good ones—complete with squeals, wind-tangled hair, and the kind of laughter that makes strangers ask what you’re drinking.

 I’m not losing a son—I’m gaining a front-row seat to the love story I’ve prayed for since the day you wrapped your tiny fist around my finger.
-Go write chapters that make you both blush, cry, and cheer.
+Go write chapters that make you blush, cry, and cheer.
 I’ll be right here, cheering loudest, forever on your team.

 Wedding Wishes for Son and Daughter-in-Law From Father

-I’ve never been more proud than watching you choose someone who makes you better.
+I’ve never been prouder than watching you choose someone who makes you better.
 Take care of each other, and remember: I’ll always be in the driveway, waving you off and leaving the porch light on—just in case you need to circle back for advice, a cold beer, or a reminder that you’re loved beyond measure.

 Personalizing Your Wedding Card Message